kkaeunhan/kkaeunhan.github.io/index.md

 Hi, it’s nice to meet you. 🐬🫧~ෆ<br>
 My name is Kaeun Han (Ellen) and I'm an undergraduate Student at the College of Artificial Intelligence, Ewha Womans University.

-My research interests includes Computer Vision, Multimodal Learning, and NLP tasks using LLMs.<br>
+My research interests include Computer Vision, Multimodal Learning, and NLP tasks using LLMs.<br>
 At the moment, I am working as a Data & Analytics Intern at EVENTIM USA 🇺🇸, where I do query modeling to fulfill data requests and collaborate on an exploratory ML project with stakeholders.

 I am a big sports fan - especially baseball ⚾️ and football ⚽️ - and I have a soft shot for hamburgers (cheese) 🍔 which is probably one of the reasons I ended up in the states.<br>